ajeetraina/dhi-sample-demos/alloy/guide/guides.md

 ## Image variants

+The Alloy Hardened Image is available as dev and runtime variants.

 Docker Hardened Images come in different variants depending on their intended use.
 Image variants are identified by their tag.

 **Runtime variants** are designed to run your application in production.
 These images are intended to be used either directly or as the FROM image in the final stage of a multi-stage build.
 These images typically: